 Ohio Law requires that students under 18 years of age possess a work permit for NON-SEASONAL employment.
-Forms are available in the Student Services Office and are processed at the Chardon Board of Education.
+Forms are available in the Student Services Office or Main Office and are processed at Chardon High School.

 STUDENT CODE OF CONDUCT